 So have you heard about this little movie called The Avengers?

-I not only saw it — opening day, in fact, which is always fun, but for the past dozen or so years not something that I've been able to count on doing given my health — I've written about it, too; that commentary just hasn't made its way here yet.
+I not only saw it — opening day, which is always fun but for the past dozen or so years not something that I've been able to count on doing — I've written about it as well; that commentary just hasn't made its way here yet.
 My actual review of the Joss Whedon jam will hopefully be along shortly after these musings on its revenue and other impressive statistics.

 The first time I saw her, Pebbles was basically trying to climb into the sky.

 She stood on the top of a cat tree, one of those really tall posts made not just for scratching but for climbing.
 As she balanced on the very apex of it, this lovely and lithe orange Creamsicle of a kitten actually pushed at the ceiling tiles with her paws.